dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_operation_timing.rst

-Server-side postprocessing for |dwave_5kq| systems is limited to computing the energies of returned samples.\ [#]_ As shown in the :ref:`qpu_postprocessing` section, more complex postprocessing can provide performance benefits at low timing cost. `Ocean software <https://docs.ocean.dwavesys.com>`_ provides such additional client-side postprocessing tools.
+Server-side postprocessing for |dwave_5kq| systems is limited to computing the energies of returned samples.\ [#]_ As shown in the :ref:`qpu_postprocessing` section, more complex postprocessing can provide performance benefits at low timing cost. :ref:`Ocean software <index_ocean_sdk>` provides such additional client-side postprocessing tools.

 .. [#]
     Earlier |dwave_short| systems, such as the |dwave_2kq| system, optionally